SU-SWS/decanter-web/content/_pages/about-contributing-what-can-i-contribute.md

 If you have a fix for the bug and would like to submit a PR for it, please reach out in Slack at #decanter or visit the [Contributing to Decanter](/page/about-contributing-what-can-i-contribute/) page to learn more about contribution opportunities.

-<a href="/page/about-contributing/" class="su-link su-link--action">Learn more about technical contribution guidelines</a>
+<a href="/page/about-contributing/" class="su-link su-link--action">Learn more about our technical contribution guidelines</a>

 ## Join the Decanter Design community

-Our teams at Stanford Web Services and University Communication encourage contribution to the Stanford Design System.
-Though our goal remains to be the to keep the system as succinct and simplified as possible—to provide a baseline framework of the essential elements—we are very aware that that baseline is not there yet, and will need perpetual refactoring and optimization.
+Our teams at Stanford Web Services and University Communication encourage contribution to the Decanter Design System.
+Our goal is to keep the system as succinct and simplified as possible—to provide a baseline framework for all essential elements.
+Achieving this requires collaboration across the University.
+We want this to be a living system that grows as standards and needs evolve.

-Please [contact us on Slack](/page/about-contributing-how-to-communicate/) if you are interested in collaborating and contributing to the Stanford Design System.
+Please [contact us on Slack](/page/about-contributing-how-to-communicate/) if you are interested in collaborating and contributing to the Decanter Design System or the Decanter Frontend Framework.

 <a href="/page/visual-guidelines/" class="su-link su-link--action"> Read more about our Visual Guidelines</a>